 - Other extenuating circumstances with supporting documentation.

-Financial Aid Appeal, Academic Plan and Personal Statement form(s) are available here:
+- Financial Aid Appeal, Academic Plan and Personal Statement form(s) are available here

-The completed Financial Aid Satisfactory Academic Progress Appeal, Academic Plan, and Personal Statement forms should be submitted to the UTB and TSC Office of Financial Aid.
+The completed Financial Aid Satisfactory Academic Progress Appeal, Academic Plan, and Personal Statement forms should be submitted to the UTB Office of Financial Aid.
 The Financial Aid Appeals Committee will review only complete Appeals and will deny any Appeals submitted without supporting documentation.

 The Financial Aid Appeals Committee will establish and publish deadline dates each semester for the submission of Appeals, although the latest an Appeal will be accepted for consideration for the current semester is the official record date.
 Appeals received after this date will be reviewed at the discretion of the Financial Aid Appeals Committee.
 The decision of the Financial Aid Appeals Committee is final.
 Students will be notified via email regarding their outcome of their appeal.